Skip navigation

 Unused CSS is especially found when using CSS frameworks (Bootstrap and others).
 When doing so, you should keep in mind to remove unused CSS during your build phase.
 Chrome Dev Tools offer a Coverage tool to check on this.
 Be careful: on many websites, all CSS and JavaScript are loaded on the first visit in order to cache them for further visits and exploration of the website.
 This is not necessarily a bad thing, but unused code is one of the drawbacks that you should keep in mind, especially because it might slow down further code processing.

 Figure 20.8.
-Unused CSS bytes
+Unused CSS bytes.

 The good news is the 10 percentile websites load no unnecessary CSS.
 Unfortunately, it rises steadily on this graph, reaching more than 200 kB on the 90th percentile.
 Whether this for early caching reasons or otherwise, this should be checked.
 For sustainability, 200 kB of CSS is a big deal.